Faculty of Electrical Engineering and Computer Science

-Graduates posses a thorough, state-of-the-art knowledge and understanding of theories, concepts and methods of the chosen specialization, either Transmission and Distribution of Electric Power, Generation of Electric Power, Electrical Power Engineering in Transport, Electrical Machines and Devices, or Commercial Electrical Engineering, s well as an understanding of the possibilities, conditions and limitations of applying the findings of the related areas.
+Graduates possess a thorough, state-of-the-art knowledge and understanding of theories, concepts, and methods of the chosen specialization, either Transmission, and Distribution of Electric Power, Generation of Electric Power, Electrical Power Engineering in Transport, Electrical Machines, and Devices, or Commercial Electrical Engineering, as well as an understanding of the possibilities, conditions and limitations of applying the findings of the related areas.

 Graduates are able to independently define and creatively deal with theoretical or practical problems of the branch, using their professional knowledge; independently and creatively solve a complex problem using selected theories, concepts and methods of the branch; apply some of the advanced research procedures of the branch enabling them to gain new, original information.

 Graduates are able to make independent and responsible decisions in new or changing contexts or in a developing environment with respect to broader social consequences of the decisions; define the assignments for professional activities according to the developing contexts and available sources, to coordinate them, and bear ultimate responsibility for the results; deal with an ethical problem independently; communicate to both experts and the public his/her own opinion in a comprehensible and convincing way; use their professional knowledge, expert skills and general qualifications in at least one foreign language; plan, support and manage the acquisition of further professional knowledge, skills and qualifications of other team members.